boop9/solder-cute-kitty/README.md

 # solder-cute-kitty
-my submission for solder!!! its a cute little kitty and its my first ever PCB
+my submission for solder!!! its CHIIKAWA and its my first ever PCB and his eyes light up when you press his little cheeks

 # Bill of Materials